chmouel/gosmee/README.md

 You really want to secure that endpoint, you can generate some letsencrypt certificate and use the `--tls-cert` and `--tls-key` flags to specify them.

-If you really lazy (and who isn't) you can just give the flag `--auto-cert` and it will automatically generate certs.
+If you're really lazy (and who isn't) you can just give the flag `--auto-cert` and it will automatically generate certs.
 Unfortunately this require to run on port 443 which need root and very secure.
 It may be better to just have [caddy](#caddy) installed in front of gosmee.

 To use it you go to your URL and a suffix with your random ID.
-For example :
+For example:

 <https://myserverurl/RANDOM_ID>